renovatebot/renovate/docs/design-decisions.md

 ## Cascading Configuration

-Configuration options applied per-package (e.g. with package rules) override those applied per package-type, which override those per-repository, which override those which are global (all repositories).
+Configuration options applied per-package (e.g. with package rules) overrides those applied per package-type, which override those per-repository, which override those which are global (all repositories).

 ## Automatic discovery of package.json locations

-Default behaviour is to auto-discover all `package.json` locations in a repository and process them all.
+The default behaviour is to auto-discover all `package.json` locations in a repository and process them all.
 Doing so means that "monorepos" are supported by default.
-This can be overridden by the configuration option `includePaths`, where you list the file paths manually (e.g. limit to just `package.json` in root of repository).
+This can be overridden by the configuration option `includePaths`, where you list the file paths manually (e.g. limit to just `package.json` in the root of the repository).

 ## Separate Branches per dependency